 Lying about a car buyer’s income on the credit application is another form of misrepresentation that ends up hurting the buyer.
 Customers with limited incomes may be able to drive away in vehicles that substantially exceed what they can afford.
 A car dealer in Waldorf, St. Charles, La Plata or Fort Washington may inflate a car buyer’s income by increasing the amount on a loan document and changing the buyer’s job title to match the inflated income.
 Unfortunately, when a car dealer misrepresents a buyer’s salary to get credit approval, the loan may go through, but the buyer loses if the vehicle gets repossessed for failure to make payments.
 This credit application fraud is a common practice at car dealerships.

 Find a Waldorf, MD, Lawyer Near Me to Sue a Car Dealership

 If you are wondering, “Is there a lawyer to sue a car dealership near me?” to help with forged initials or other type of fraud?”, then Whitney, LLP is the answer.
 When you need a lawyer to sue a car dealership, look no further than our team.
 Call us at (410)583-8000 or use our online contact form today.
-We offer free consultations, and we will not charge any out-of-pocket fees or expenses.
+We offer legal consultations.